Hey folks! It’s ya girl, Hope…

 I am the one who may fall short, again and again and might only meet with defeat yet I’ll be the woman who knows great enthusiasms, the great devotions; who spends herself in a worthy cause; in the arena!

-Whatever and whichever arena I happen to be stepping in to…be it passionately loving others, loving life, writing about all of it or pursuing new endeavors that others may shun or critique because they seem outlandish or far fetched…yet, I will never be a cold, timid soul…
+Whatever and whichever arena I happen to be stepping in to…be it passionately loving others, taking new steps in my career, loving life, writing about all of it or pursuing new endeavors that others may shun or critique because they seem outlandish or far fetched…yet, I will never be a cold, timid soul…

 As always…Go in love,